Stardust (Willie Nelson album): Release and reception

 Stardust was released in April 1978.
-The album started to sell well and Columbia reversed its decision and issued more copies of it.
-The release reached number 1 on Billboard Top Country Albums, and peaked at number 30 on the Billboard 200.
-Meanwhile, the songs "Blue Skies" and "All of Me" peaked at number 1 and 3 respectively on Billboard's Hot Country Songs.
-Stardust was certified platinum in December 1978 and it was named Top Country Album of the year for 1978.
-It charted at number 1 in Canadian RPM's Country Albums, while charted at number 28 in RPM's Top Albums.
+The album started to sell well, and Columbia reversed its decision and issued more copies of it.
+The release reached number one on the Billboard Top Country Albums chart (and would stay there until June 1988) and peaked at number 30 on the Billboard 200.
+Meanwhile, the songs "Blue Skies" and "All of Me" peaked at numbers one and three, respectively, on Billboard's Hot Country Songs.
+Stardust was certified platinum in December 1978, and it was named Top Country Album of the year for 1978.
+It charted at number one in Canadian RPM's Country Albums, while it charted at number 28 in RPM's Top Albums.

-On its August 14 issue, Newsweek featured Nelson on the cover with the title "King of Country Music".
-On the number, Nelson was interviewed by Pete Axthelm.
+The August 14, 1978, issue of Newsweek featured Nelson on the cover with the title "King of Country Music".
+He was interviewed by staff writer Pete Axthelm.
 Nelson became the highest-grossing concert act in the United States.
-In 1979, he won a Grammy Best Male Country Vocal Performance for "Georgia on My Mind".
+In 1979, he won a Grammy for Best Male Country Vocal Performance for "Georgia on My Mind".
 In 1979, "September Song" peaked at number 15 in Billboard's Hot Country Singles.
 Stardust spent two years on the Billboard 200, and the album charted 540 weeks (ten years) on Top Country Albums.
 On January 19, 1991, Stardust logged its 551st and final week on the Billboard Country Album Chart.
-In 1980 the album ranked at number 1 in New Zealand top albums, while it ranked at number 5 in Australian top albums.
+In 1980, the album ranked at number one in New Zealand top albums, while it ranked at number five in Australian top albums.